edinburgh-napier/set09121/labs/lab4/tileEngine_1.md

 For the .cpp, for now we will keep this basic and come back to it!

-**You now need to implement code that will move the player around on screen in the Update function.**
+**You now need to implement code that will move the player around on screen in the Update function.** (Hint: you'll need to define inputs, use the speed, and remember to use dt!
+You can use the functions from Entity, too)

 ```cpp
 //player.cpp